mohaz118/group6-cms/README.md

 ## Test Account

+No default account is provided.

-If no account exists, create one using the signup page.
+Please create an account using the signup page.

-Example credentials:
+Example (you can create this account):
 - Email: admin@gmail.com
-- Password: admin123
+- Password: Admin@123

 ---